FIVE Essential Questions for Assessing your Big Data Deployment Readiness

 Because every business enterprise has a unique set of approaches, goals, and priorities in terms of data deployment, there is no silver-bullet solution that applies to all business enterprises equally.

 However, a standard enterprise data management commonly involves the process of defining the data requirements, extracting the required data, integrating the data into the BI systems for analysis and securely storing the data for the future references.
 Hence, the questions regarding Big Data deployment readiness revolve around these issues.
-And, 5 of the key questions you would be better off asking yourself are:

 1. What specific business objectives do you envision to achieve with your data?

 Considering the fact that different enterprises have different purposes of using data, to have a very precise and clear view about the business objectives is the most important part of your big data strategy.

 Data yields no result unless it is applied to achieve the clearly specified business objectives taking the specific business contexts into account.
 For doing this, you have to be fully cognizant about the whats, whys, and hows—i.e. what your requirements and expectations are and how you are going to mobilize your resources to meet them—of data deployment.